 Awarded the Pulitzer Prize for journalism feature writing.
 2001 American Society of Newspaper Editors winner; 1997 American Society of Newspaper Editors winner; 2001 National Society of Professional Journalists winner; 1997 National Society of Professional Journalists.

 World War II Veteran.
 National Football League halfback, center, fullback and end player for the Philadelphia Eagles & the Pittsburgh Steelers.
 LHS three-time all-league selection in football and basketball; PIL Hall of Fame; Oregon State University: Basketball All-Coast Star guard player.

 WW II Veteran.
 Oregon Supreme Court Judge and Law Professor.
 Member of Oregon's Commission on Constitutional Revision for the Oregon Law Commission.
 Emeritus Member of the Council of the American Law Institute.

 Bill Porter Class of 1954

 National top salesman for Watkins Home & Cleaning Products.
 Unable to gain employment due to his cerebral palsy, he refused to go on disability.
-Convinced Watkins Incorporated to give him a door-to-door salesman job, and worked for the company walking his seven mile sales route for over forty years.
+Convinced Watkins Incorporated to give him a door-to-door salesman job, and worked for the company walking his seven mile sales route 5 days a week for over forty years

 Colin O'Brady Class of 2002

-3x world record speed holder; Explorers Grand Slam (Last Degree), Three Poles Challenge, 50 Highest Points.
+World Record Speed Holder for Explorers Grand Slam (Last Degree), Three Poles Challenge, and 50 Highest Points

 David Bailey, 50 year Lincoln High School career teaching Government, Economics, and Journalism (1968-2018).
 45 years as Head Coach for LHS Cross Country teams.